pyrosilesl97/endogenomiks_courses/software.md

 permalink: /software/
 ---

+If you are not familiar with the command line, we recommend that you install [R](https://www.r-project.org) and [Rstudio](https://posit.co/download/rstudio-desktop/) on your computer.
+This will allow you to easily visualize the results of the analysis.

 For convenience, all necessary software will be installed using conda.
 If this is not installed on the system, it must be installed.
 For this the click on the following link [conda installation](https://docs.conda.io/en/latest/miniconda.html)

 After conda is installed, you will run the following commands to install fastQC and multiQC